MicrosoftDocs/query-docs/query-languages/dax/partitionby-function-dax.md

 # PARTITIONBY

-Defines the columns that are used to partition a WINDOW function’s \<relation> parameter.
+Defines the columns that are used to partition a window function’s \<relation> parameter.

 ## Syntax